 Set in an impoverished section of New York City, *BATTERIES NOT INCLUDED tells the story of honest, blue-collar citizens threatened with eviction to make way for a modern housing complex.
 The tenants find their prayers answered by an unlikely source: mechanical alien flying saucers.
 The saucers have the uncanny ability to restore the decrepit apartment complex and defend the tenants from their evictors.
 It's a quintessential movie of good people vs. bad people.

 Is it any good?

-Although the film often drags at points, its message is warm and heartfelt.
+Although this film often drags at points, its message is warm and heartfelt.
 The movie emphasizes the notion of standing up for one's beliefs.
-One major flaw is Jessica Tandy's character.
-Her performance as a senile wife is not credible as she teeters in and out of senility like a metronome.
-Attention is directed toward the struggles and triumphs of the characters.
-The relationships between the characters are mature, but not overly complex for a child to understand. *batteries not included features a unique plot and conveys an overall positive message that both children and adults will appreciate.
+The relationships between the characters are mature, but not overly complex for a child to understand.
+The movie features a unique plot and conveys an overall positive message that both kids and adults will appreciate.